 6. Understand the glycaemic index

+The gylcaemic index (GI) is a measure of how quickly foods containing carbs affect your blood sugar levels after you eat them.
+Some foods affect sugars levels quickly and so have a high GI, and others take longer to affect blood sugar levels and so have a low GI.
+To help you manage your blood sugar levels, go for carbs with a lower GI.
 You’ll still need to think about your portion sizes.
 It’s the amount of carbs in the meal that will affect your blood sugar levels the most.
-And not all low GI foods are healthy, so make sure you read the labels and make a healthy choice.
+And not all low GI foods are healthy, so make sure you read food labels and make a healthy choice.

 7. Manage your weight

-Making small changes to your diet and physical activity levels can help you avoid gaining too much weight.
-It’ll also help you to reduce the risk of complications.
+Making changes to your diet and physical activity levels can help you avoid gaining too much weight.
+It’ll also help you to keep your blood sugar within a safe range.

 It’s important to keep going with your healthier lifestyle after you’ve had your baby and keep to a healthy weight.
 This will reduce your risk of developing gestational diabetes in future pregnancies.
 And, it will also help to reduce your future risk of developing type 2 diabetes too.